yazmaz-portfolio/Lung-Adenocarcinoma-based-on-DNA-Methylation-Clustering/README.md

 DNA methylation is an epigenetic modification that can regulate gene activity without changing the DNA sequence.
 In cancer, abnormal methylation patterns can:
-Silence tumor suppressor genes
+Silence tumor suppressor genes or
-Activate oncogenic pathways
+Activate oncogenic pathways or
-Reflect different tumor evolution states
+Reflect different tumor evolution states.
 Therefore, clustering patients based on methylation profiles may reveal biologically distinct tumor subtypes.